-Global Accessibility Awareness Day (GAAD), started in 2012 and is celebrated on the third Thursday of May, May 17 of this year and May 16, 2019.
-Do mark your calendars for next year, but don’t wait until then to elevate your IQ on the subject.
+Global Accessibility Awareness Day (GAAD), started in 2012 and is celebrated on the third Thursday of May.
+It’s great to have a big celebration once a year, but even better to elevate awareness every day.

 Accessibility is defined in its purest simplicity, as easy to deal with or get to.
 It is the state of things we all wish for.
 It is good for everyone.
 Although the word carries broad implications, today it largely pertains to technology, and Artificial Intelligence (AI) is pushing it to new heights.
 If you live with vision loss, hearing loss, learning or mobility issues, accessibility can literally be the difference between yes and no.